TWinsnes/ansible-role-consul/README.md

-# Ansible role Consul
+# Ansible Role Consul

-Role for deploying a consul cluster
+Role for deploying a consul cluster on long running servers.

 ## Supported OSes